shanelwilliams/brain-strain/README.md

 I added the 'Mind Blown' emoji to the title for an added effect and was similar to how I had felt after completing this project.

 I really enjoyed having to use my brain and thinking outside the box.

+Psuedo Code:

+ 1. Use fetch to pull questions from the API.
+    -fetch API
+    -either use GET /api/random-clue?valid=true or Math.random()*/

+    /* 2.
+Present a single question to the user.
+    -render fuction to show a new question for the user -maybe have it as a list for 1 question at a time -have a button that starts the trivia questions*/

+    /*3.
+Allow the user to respond to the question.
+    -have a box to put answer and a box to submit answer -set it so answers with Capital letters or lowercase letters*/

+    /* 4.
+Determine if the user's answer was correct.
+    -need if and else statement

+        1. A correct answer awards 1 point and contiues the game.
+    -increase the count by 1 for every correct answer -messagestating correct that appears for a few seconds -display new question after answer disapears

+        2. An incorrect answer resets the game and resets the score back to 0.
+    -figure out how to reset the game for a wrong answer -message for answer incorrect that appears for a few seconds*/

+    /*5.
+Keep track of and display a user's score.
+    -have a display counter increased by 1 for every correct answer and reset in the case the answer is incorrect */